fmuk/aichatdl/README.md

 5. Select the folder containing the extension files you downloaded.
 6. The extension should now appear in your list of installed extensions and in the Chrome toolbar.

+### For Mozilla Firefox:
+1. Download the extension files to your local machine.
+2. Open Mozilla Firefox and navigate to `about:debugging#/runtime/this-firefox`.
+3. Click on "Load Temporary Add-on" in the top right corner.
+4. Navigate to the folder containing the extension files and select the manifest.json file.
+5. The extension should now appear in your list of installed add-ons and in the Firefox toolbar.

 ## Usage
-1. Navigate to ChatGPT, Claude, or Poe in your Chrome browser.
+1. Navigate to ChatGPT, Claude, or Poe in your browser.
 2. Click on the AI Chat Downloader extension icon in the toolbar.
 3. Select your preferred format (Markdown, HTML, or Plaintext).
-4. Click "Download Conversation" to save the current chat.
+4. Click "Extract Conversation" to save the current chat.

 ## Privacy
 AI Chat Downloader prioritizes your privacy: